genosse-c/guido-x/README.md

 3. Toggle between Video and Slideshow: Click a toggle button to either see the video or the steps as slideshow

 ## Installation
 At the moment, you need to manually install this extension.
+You can download this project as zip file and extract it to a folder of your choosing.
+Than install the extension as unpacked extension in Chrome.

-For more information see [Loading Unpacked Extensions](https://knowledge.workspace.google.com/kb/load-unpacked-extensions-000005962#problem)
+For more information see
+[Loading Unpacked Extensions](https://knowledge.workspace.google.com/kb/load-unpacked-extensions-000005962#problem)

 ## The usual